guardian/editions/README.md

 ### backend, archiver and aws

 These all deploy in one go.
-The default github branch is `master` which automatically triggers CI deployment once someone merges code changes into it.
+The default github branch is `main` which automatically triggers CI deployment once someone merges code changes into it.
 If you need to deploy from a different branch (i.e. from a PR branch) first make sure it builds ok in teamcity job (Editions > Build) and make sure you choose the right branch before you press the `run` button in teamcity.
 Once the build completes successfully, make a note of the build number, go to [riffraff](https://riffraff.gutools.co.uk), type/find the `editions` project and choose the build number you noted from teamcity.
 As usual, you can choose CODE or PROD to deploy depending on your needs.

 ## Uploading iOS internal beta to testflight